jrrobison1/pycpidr/README.md

 - The C# program coded by Michael A. Covington, using a considerably refined rule set (CPIDR 3), described further by Brown et al.
 (in preparation).
-- This Python library port by Jason Robison of Covington's C# code.
+- This Python library port by Jason Robison.

 ## License
 As the original code was GPL v2, this port is as well.